f-istvan/robot-and-smart-home-technologies/README.md

+### This repository contains tutorials and how-tos for
+* robot technologies
-Robot and smart home technologies repository
+* smart home technologies
+* linux